Basic concepts in

 evident depending on how shortening is used.

-It's important to realise that different
+It's important to realise that different applications may

 measures along the curved line following the wall,